SoftUni-Internal/interactive-content/EN/00-Intro-To-React-And-JSX/02-React-Installation.md

 Let us take a look at the `App` component.

-- `App.js` - Stores the component logic
+- `App.js`: Stores the component logic

 [image assetsSrc="intro-to-react-and-jsx-6.png" /]

-- `App.css` - Contains all the styles, related to the given component
+- `App.css`: Contains all the styles, related to the given component

 [image assetsSrc="intro-to-react-and-jsx-7.png" /]

-- `App.test.js` - Used when testing the component functionality
+- `App.test.js`: Used when testing the component functionality

 [image assetsSrc="intro-to-react-and-jsx-8.png" /]